CaskAle/summit-pi-project/summit-pi.md

 If you do not have access to a keyboard, mouse, and display, all is not lost.
 It is still possible to setup your device as a headless device.
 Using this method, NOOBS is no longer useful.
 Instead, you need to write a new image of the Raspbian OS directly to the microSD card.
 Once the OS has been written, you will need to make a few changes to the microSD before putting it into the device and booting.

-1. Start by using the same [standard setup](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, in this case, **DO NOT** skip the step that refers to setting up your SD card, **DO NOT** eject the SD card as indicated on the last step of the SD card setup, and **DO NOT** proceed to the next step, "Connect your Pi" until completing the following steps.
+1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, in this case, **DO NOT** skip the step that refers to setting up your SD card, **DO NOT** eject the SD card as indicated on the last step of the SD card setup, and **DO NOT** proceed to the next step, "Connect your Pi" until completing the following steps.

 2. Follow the instructions in [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and the notes below on editing files to enable a WiFi connection and ssh at boot time.
-   - Editing files on a microSD card from a Mac
+   - Editing files on a microSD card from a Mac and be done by openning the "terminal" application.
+From there, you should find the boot directory at `/Volumes/boot`.
-   - open terminal application
-   - cd /Volumes/boot
-   - use touch to create an empty file `touch /Volumes/ssh` creates an empty files called ssh in the `/Volumes/boot` directory)
+   - Use the `touch` command to create an empty file called ssh in the boot directory. `touch /Volumes/boot/ssh`.
-   - use [nano](#linux) to edit files.
+   - Use the [nano](#nano) editor to create the wpa_cupplicant.conf file.
+Guidance on this file can be found in the section: [**Edit /etc/wpa_supplicant/wpa_supplicant**](#wpa_supplicant).
-   - be sure to eject the disk properly.
+   - Be sure to eject the microSD properly.  **DO NOT** just remove it.

 3. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

 4. The instructions in the setup guide stop being relevant to a headless install once you get to the point where you power it up the device.
 In a headless environment, you will not see the Raspbian Desktop.
 Instead, you will connect to the device over the network, from your laptop, via ssh.

-5. If your device is the only Raspberry Pi on the network (for instance, if you are using your [phone hotspot](#hotspot), you should now be able to connect to it from your laptop via ssh by openning a terminal on your laptop and entering:
+5. If your device is the only Raspberry Pi on the network (for instance, if you are using your [phone hotspot](#hotspot), you should now be able to connect to it from your laptop via ssh by openning a terminal on your laptop and entering: `ssh pi@raspberrypi`
-`ssh pi@raspberrypi`

 6. There is a Raspberry Pi configuration tool called raspi-config.
 Many elements of the device can be configured via this tool including: WiFi, hostname, password, and geographic location.
-Be sure to run the tool as root with:
+Be sure to run the tool as root with: `sudo raspi-config`
-`sudo raspi-config`

 ## [Working "Headless"](#headless)

-One of the challenges faced with the Raspberry pi is connecting to it in what is known as a "headless" environment.
+One of the challenges faced with the Raspberry Pi is connecting to it in what is known as a "headless" environment.
 This means a device that has no keyboard or display to work from.
 This issue is made even more difficult due to the, well warranted, network security restrictions of the IBM internal network.
 The primary way to work with a headless device is to use a tool called ssh to connect remotely and get a terminal.

 ## [Set a unique hostname](#hostname)